Thought2Text: Text Generation from EEG Signal using Large Language Models (LLMs): Results

 \section{Results}

 Table \ref{tab:results} presents a comprehensive comparison of metrics across different models and setups.
 From these results, it is evident that the complete approach, denoted as \textbf{ALL}, consistently outperforms other setups across all evaluation metrics.
-As expected, chance-based baselines like $ONLY\_OBJ$ and $OBJ+RAND\_EMB$ exhibit poor performance.
-For instance, the LLaMA3-8B\_ALL model achieved a \textbf{BLEU-N (N=1)} score of 25.5\%, Mistral-7B\_ALL scored 26\%, and QWEN2.5-7B\_ALL reached 22.7\%—all significantly higher than their respective chance scores under the chance setups.
-Notably, some models, particularly the LLaMa variants, show increased sensitivity to random input, leading to further reduction in the scores with chance setups.
+As expected, chance-based baselines like $\mathrm{ONLY\_OBJ}$ and $\mathrm{OBJ+RAND\_EMB}$ exhibit poor performance.
+With our proposed methodology, the LLaMA-v3-8B\_ALL model achieved a \textbf{BLEU-N (N=1)} score of 25.5\%, Mistral-7B\_ALL scored 26\%, and Qwen2.5-7B\_ALL reached 22.7\%—-all significantly higher than their respective chance scores under the chance setups.
+In particular, some models, mainly the LLaMa variants, show increased sensitivity to random input, leading to further reduction in the scores with chance setups.

 We will first discuss the inferences from the results obtained with other alternative setups before delving into a subject-wise analysis.